FIRE Portfolio: Pick One of Those and Retire Early

 GLD SPDR Gold Shares 40%

-Golden Barbel Portfolio — 10y performance · Benchmark: S&P500
+Golden Barbell Portfolio — 10y performance · Benchmark: VT

 Is Bitcoin the New Gold?

-Then we have Bitcoin that many consider “gold 2.0.”
+Then we have Bitcoin, which many consider “gold 2.0.”
 At Deltabadger, we love Bitcoin, and it’s part of our DNA.

 BTC Bitcoin 1%